-Having the right money mindset is important — not only for your present self but also for the future.
+Having the right money mindset is essential — not only for your present self but also for the future.
 Only by changing your money mentality from spending to saving will you be able to achieve your goals in life.

 Whether you are looking to start a new business, build a nest egg for retirement, pay off your student loans, or be in a position to take a trip abroad whenever the fancy strikes you, those dreams can only come true after you stop spending and start saving.

 Our generation, in particular, is bombarded with opportunities to spend.
-From adverts and product releases to an active lifestyle and a society that prefers spending to saving, it can be difficult to change your mindset.
+From adverts and product releases to an active lifestyle and a society that prefers spending to saving, it can be challenging to change your mindset.

 Statistics show that the average young married couple in the country spends 110 percent of their income — making up the difference with loans and credit from friends and family.
 With this approach to life and attitude, your ability to save, acquire, and accumulate wealth will be dissipated faster than you can imagine.

-To ensure that you don’t go down that rabbit hole, following below are some of the steps you can take to actively shift your money mindset from spending to saving:
+To ensure that you don’t go down that rabbit hole, below are some of the steps you can take to actively shift your money mindset from spending to saving:

 The best way to kick any bad habits is to work on changing one behavior at a time.
 The beginning of the year, especially, presents an opportunity to make these changes because this is right around the time most of us revisit how we budget our money (usually because our credit card bills in January show how shockingly expensive the holiday season is).

-Perhaps you have already decided to start saving more: You’re taking lunch to work, brewing your own coffee, and stopping ordering takeout.
+Perhaps you have already decided to start saving more: You’re taking lunch to work, brewing your coffee, and stopping ordering takeout.

 To change your money mindset, you need to work on one habit first, kick that one, then move on to the next habit.
 That way, you build momentum with little wins.